About Me

 If you want to see more fun, non-research based information about me you can find it here.

 In May 2023, I joined the Space Domain Awareness Laboratory at Swinburne University of Technology with Prof. Christopher Fluke.
-In this position, I have developed novel data visualisations for a space domain awareness demonstrator to determine the origins of a satellite that had either moved into an unexpected orbit or to locate its new location after a non-detection at its expected position.
+In this position, I developed novel data visualisations for a space domain awareness demonstrator to determine the origins of a satellite that had either moved into an unexpected orbit or to locate its new location after a non-detection at its expected position.

 In January 2023, I rejoined as a part-time (0.6 FTE) Postdoctoral researcher and data analyst in the Human-Machine Laboratory with Prof. Christopher Fluke.
 In this project we were reaching how effectively humans and AI work together in teams, particularly in decision-making environments.
 In this position I ran experimental trials that involved collectioning biometric data from participants.
 I led the analysis of participant task performance and eye tracking data from pupil labs devices.